ArunGuptaGIt/ZeroOneMinds_CodeSprint/README.md

 KrishiBazaar is a web-based platform designed to bridge gap between farmers and agricultural vendors in Nepal.

 ## 📌 Project Overview
-### Problem statement:
+### ‼️Problem statement:
 Farmers and agricultural vendors in Nepal face inefficiencies in trading quality seeds and produce due to:
 - Lack of price transparency
 - Unfair middlemen exploitation
 - Unreliable logistics and delivery costs
 - Limited access to trustworthy buyers/sellers
  This results in financial losses for farmers and vendors, hindering agricultural growth.
- ### Objective
+ ### 🚨Objective
  To build a transparent online marketplace that connects farmers and vendors, allowing secure buying and selling of seeds and crops in Nepal that:
 - Allows vendors to register shops, list seeds with prices and set locations
 - Enables farmers to buy seeds or sell their produce directly at fair prices
 - Automatically calculates distance-based delivery fees for transparency
 - Provides verified user profiles to build trust.

-### Solution Overview
+### 💡Solution Overview
 KrishiBazaar is a web-based platform designed to bridge gap between farmers and agricultural vendors in Nepal in which:
 - Vendors register their shop with a location and list seeds with prices and other details.
-- Farmers log in, view vendor listings, and purchase seeds by searching their requirements.
+- Farmers log in, view vendor listings, and purchase seeds by browsing the marketplace.
 - Farmers can also sell their own produced crops at self-determined prices.
-- During transactions, delivery locations are selected, and distance-based delivery fees are calculated and shown, promoting trust and transparency.